cjosephson/backcam/README.md

 ## Focus the camera

 In the MCU code main.c, comment out #define TESTPATTERN.
+Program the MCU, and then run the serial receiver is in cloud-processing/image-stream-decoding/serial_stream.c (compile instructions in README within directory).
+The first 10 images will probably be white while the camera's automatic gain setting adjusts.
+If the images are white for longer than 20 images, you may need to move to a room with dimmer light.
+NOTE: it is possible to turn off the camera's automatic gain and set it by hand, see the camera data sheet.

+The images will be blurry at first, twist the lens to bring them into focus.
+We recommend focusing using the smaller images, as the feedback loop is shorter.

 ## Set up packet injection

 See the instructions in the transmitter directory.
 Verify that packets are being injected on Ch.
 3 (hint: filter by the MAC address specified in line 44 of backscatter-tx.c).
 The captured packets should have blank payloads.

 ## Reprogram the MCU for wireless mode

 In the MCU code main.c, make sure #define TESTPATTERN and #define UARTDUMP are commented out.
 Use line 163 to set the reference voltage. `uint16_t` maxes at 65535, so to convert a volatage to a DAC value use this formula: `(volts/3.3)*65535`.
 Our code defaults to 24500, which is ~1.2V.

 Program the MCU and then capture packets on Ch.
 13. Most of the packets should have non-blank payloads (a few blank payloads is normal).
 A blank payload means the backscatter radio is failing to inject data.
 Usually adjusting the reference voltage will fix this.

 ## Put it all together